palmerusaf/asu-dars-course-titles/README.md

 # Directions
-Nav to DARS screen hit f12 then copy paste the following line in the dev console
+Nav to DARS screen hit f12 then copy paste the following in the dev console
 ```javascript

 function getData() {